Bowles is one of the best rock climbing venues in the South East, with its south-facing, quick drying sandstone and excellent access.

-The rocks are open at all times to climbers with their own gear.
-However they might be asked to relocate along the crag if a Bowles-organised session is taking place in a particular area.
+The rocks are open at all times to climbers with their own ropes and harnesses.
+However you might be asked to relocate along the crag if a Bowles-organised session is taking place in a particular area.

 There is a charge of £5 per adult (£4 after 5pm) or £3 for under-16s.
 A season ticket is available for £32 per person and can be bought from our office on weekdays or Saturday mornings.
 If the office is closed and there is no climbing collector please put the money in the honesty boxes in the office entrance and by the barrier

 We charge climbing instructors bringing groups to Bowles £5 per person, including the instructor, regardless of age.
-Instructors need to contact Bowles in advance to register with the Bowles office before setting-up, showing proof of qualifications and insurance.
+Instructors need to contact Bowles in advance to register with the office showing proof of qualifications and insurance.
 We strongly advise you to check availability as preference on climbs is given to Bowles instructed groups.

-Our charges cover car parking, the use of our facilities and repair and maintenance of the rocks.
-Any surplus goes to supporting our charitable work with young people.
+Our charges cover car parking and the use of our facilities.
+Any surplus goes towards repair and maintenance of the rocks and supporting our charitable work with young people.

 Bowles has easy access by road or from Eridge train station (with a short walk).
 There is a map here for walking and driving directions